 Suppose we want to measure the distance across a river.
 We lay out a baseline and measure its length.
-We measure the angle between one end of the baseline and a fixed marker (a tree), and then the angle from the other end of the baseline.
+We measure the angle between one end of the baseline and a fixed marker (a house)

 Simple trigonometry gives us the lengths of the sides of the triangle.
-The angle at the apex p is the difference in the tree's apparent position when seen from the ends of the baseline: this is the parallax.
-Knowing B and p, we can work out the distance d.
+The angle at the apex p is the difference in the house's apparent position when seen from the ends of the baseline: this is the parallax (actually, half this angle).